rchatterjee/web-app-for-FJC/README.md

 **Run:**

 1. Enter into "test_meanstack" folder
-2. Run "node app" in terminal
+2. Run "sudo mongod" in terminal
+3. Open a new terminal and run "mongo"
+4. Open another terminal and run "node app"
-3. Enter into "angular-src" folder
+5. Enter into "angular-src" folder
-4. Use another terminal window to run "ng serve"
+6. Use another terminal window to run "ng serve"
-5. The node.js part is running on "localhost:3000",
+7. The node.js part is running on "localhost:3000"
 The AngularJS part is running on "localhost:4200"

 **Explanation of this github repository:**